Environmental Education

 Curated Course Offerings

-Over 48,000 students have participated in the program since 1999, many returning to build on concepts from previous years.
+Over 55,000 students, teachers, and adult chaperones have participated in the program since 1999, many returning to build on concepts from previous years.
 Committed environmental educators curate courses to target grades 1-12 and are happy to accommodate specific requests from teachers to tailor sessions to student needs and target specific curricula.

 Seasonal Nature Walk